In the context of energy balance and weight change, approximately... | Study Prep in Pearson+

 1

-Understand that body fat stores energy, and this energy is measured in kilocalories (kcal), which are commonly referred to as Calories in nutrition.
+Understand that body fat stores energy, and this energy can be measured in kilocalories (kcal), which are commonly referred to as Calories in nutrition.

-Recognize that when discussing weight change, the energy stored or expended is related to the amount of fat tissue gained or lost.
+Recognize that when discussing weight change, especially fat loss or gain, the energy content of fat tissue is a key factor in calculating how many kilocalories correspond to a certain amount of body fat.

-Recall the widely accepted estimate in nutrition science that 1 pound (lb) of body fat contains approximately 3,500 kilocalories (kcal) of stored energy.
+Recall the widely accepted estimate in nutrition science that 1 pound (lb) of human body fat stores approximately 3,500 kilocalories (kcal).
+This value is derived from the energy density of fat tissue, which is about 9 kcal per gram of pure fat, adjusted for the fact that body fat tissue is not 100% fat.

-This estimate is based on the fact that fat tissue is not 100% pure fat, but contains some water and other components, so the energy content is slightly less than pure fat, which has about 9 kcal per gram.
+Note that this 3,500 kcal per pound figure is used as a rule of thumb to estimate how changes in energy intake or expenditure translate into changes in body weight over time.

-Therefore, the key takeaway is that to lose or gain 1 pound of body fat, there needs to be a deficit or surplus of about 3,500 kilocalories in energy balance.
+Therefore, the approximate energy stored in 1 pound of human body fat is about 3,500 kilocalories (kcal), which helps explain why a deficit or surplus of this amount of energy typically results in a loss or gain of one pound of body fat.

 Watch next